 It should be noted that the calculation of sliding points may vary depending on brokers and trading platforms, and some platforms may not provide real-time sliding point data, but only historical sliding point data.
 Therefore, when choosing trading platforms and brokers, it is necessary to understand their sliding point policies and data provision methods.

-How to calculate the sliding point of futures?
+How to Calculate the Sliding Point of Futures?

 Specifically, the sliding point of futures can be calculated using the following formula:

-Sliding point=transaction price - latest price
+Sliding point= trading price - latest price

-For example, if you buy one hand (1000 units) of futures on a certain commodity futures contract, and the latest price is 1000 yuan/ton, but your order's final transaction price is 998 yuan/ton, then the sliding point is:
+For example, if you buy one hand (1000 units) of futures on a certain commodity futures contract, and the latest price is 1000 yuan/ton, but your order's final trading price is 998 yuan/ton, then the sliding point is:

-Sliding point=998-1000=-2 yuan/ton
+Sliding point =998-1000=-2 yuan/ton

 It should be noted that the calculation of futures sliding points may vary depending on factors such as futures varieties, contract specifications, and brokers.
 Therefore, when conducting futures trading, it is recommended to understand the sliding point policies of relevant futures contracts and choose reliable brokers for trading.